WARNING: Unmarked spoilers ahead, please self-advise. Based on how the work is choreographed, various tropes here contain major plot spoilers!

 - Silly Walk: When Sakamoto is seen from the side while climbing a stairway, he seems to be sliding upwards on Limited Animation.
 A proper look at what he is doing reveals he's climbing a half-dozen degrees with each step while his upper body remains static.

-- Smart People Wear Glasses: He's quite intelligent, and the glasses only add to his coolness.
+- Smart People Wear Glasses: He's very intelligent, and the glasses only add to his coolness and his handsome appearance.

 - Stealth Mentor: His actions often lead to others bettering themselves in some way or another.